QLe13/CatPaws/docs/index.md

 3. Course Management: The system should allow faculty to add classes and manage course details such as course information, location, schedule.

 ### Non-functional Requirements:
-1. Security: The system should be secure, with strong authentication and authorization measures in place to prevent unauthorized access and protect sensitive data.
+1. Security: The system should be secure, with authentication and authorization measures in place to prevent unauthorized access and protect sensitive data.
 2. Performance: The system should be able to handle a large number of simultaneous users without performance degradation.
 3. Reliability: The system should be reliable and available 24/7, with a minimum of downtime for maintenance.
 4. Usability: The system should be easy to use and intuitive, with clear instructions and help resources available for users.
-5. Accessibility: The system should be accessible to users with disabilities.
 6. Scalability: The system should be scalable, able to handle a growing number of users and courses.

 # Tech Stack

-React - Frontend for dynamic pages
+- React - Frontend for dynamic pages
-ExpressJS - Web application framework
+- ExpressJS - Web application framework
-NodeJS - Server functionality
+- NodeJS - Server functionality
-Firebase - Backend / database management
+- Firebase - Backend / database management

 # Installation Guide